laksh-ahuja06/Local-AI-EmailWriter/README.md

-# ✉️ AI Email Writer
+# ✉️ Local Model AI Email Writer

 An AI-powered email generation web application that helps users quickly create professional, well-structured emails using artificial intelligence.
 The application is built with a **React.js frontend** and a **FastAPI backend**, providing a clean user interface and a REST API for email generation.
 The main selling point of this project is the usage of the local AI model for writing well structured E-Mails.
-For this project, Qwen-2.5-1,5B-Instruct
+For this project, Qwen-2.5-1.5B-Instruct
 HuggingFace AI Model is used.

-## 🚀 Features
+## Features:

 * ✨ Generate professional emails using AI
 * 📝 Create emails based on a simple prompt